 The Lenoir-Rhyne convocation program showcases a wide-ranging menu of speakers, activities and experiences that drive learning beyond the traditional classroom.
 The program offerings also serve as valuable expressions of the University's mission, vision and values.
 Convocation events are enjoyed by the LR family and its friends.

 You can view the list of approved Convocations on the Portal homepage.
 Events open to the public can be viewed on the Public Events page.

 Lenoir-Rhyne University's Convocation Experience is designed to meet the various goals of the institution's mission through educational opportunities beyond the traditional classroom.
-As a graduation requirement for all students enrolled full-time in the day program, these diverse experiences promote life-long habits of learning and reinforce Lenoir-Rhyne's unique mission to develop the whole person, to liberate mind and spirit, to clarify personal faith, to foster physical wholeness, to build a sense of community, and to promote responsible leadership for service in the world.
+As a graduation requirement for all students enrolled full-time in a traditional program, these diverse experiences promote life-long habits of learning and reinforce Lenoir-Rhyne's unique mission to develop the whole person, to liberate mind and spirit, to clarify personal faith, to foster physical wholeness, to build a sense of community, and to promote responsible leadership for service in the world.

-Students meet the requirements for the program through verified attendance at a series of convocation events and/or through verified participation in other experiences approved by Lenoir-Rhyne to meet these requirements.
-In total, a student must complete at least nine "experiences" during an academic year (fall and spring semester combined).
-Students are required to attend the opening President's convocation and the final Honors convocation and to participate in and/or attend at least seven additional experiences among a variety of lectures, fine arts productions, workshops, student activities, and other events
+Students meet the requirements for the program through verified attendance at a series of convocation events among a variety of lectures, fine arts productions, workshops, student activities, and other events.
+In total, students must complete at least ten (10) "experiences" during an academic year (fall and spring semester combined).
+Students are required to attend the opening President's convocation and the final Honors convocation and to attend and/or participate in at least one experience from each of the eight categories.

-The Convocation program is a degree requirement for all full-time day students and, like other academic expectations, all experiences must be completed and verified prior to graduation.
+The Convocation program is a graduation requirement for all full-time traditional students and, like other academic expectations, all experiences must be completed and verified prior to graduation.
 This policy applies every semester the student is enrolled full-time (twelve hours or more).
-If, during an academic year, the student is full-time in only one of the two semesters, the requirements for that year will be attendance at the campus-wide convocation during the semester in which s/he is a full-time student and at least four other convocations, chosen from at least three different categories.
+If, during an academic year, the student is full-time in only one of the two semesters, the requirements for that year will be attendance at the campus-wide convocation during the semester in which s/he is a full-time student and at least four other convocations, chosen from four different categories.